 Development activities within the watershed have led to higher peak flows, excessive sediment loading, and gravel scouring.
 Implementation of the City's stormwater program is expected to help address these issues to some extent, but again, these impacts occur as a result of development within the entire basin.
 Loss of flow in the central section of the mainstem Clover Creek within the City creates a passage barrier as well as loss of habitat area.
-Poor water quality has led to fish kills in the past, which are typically the result of "first flush" evens on holding coho.
-Chambers and Clover creek are the highest priority fish habitat areas in the City.
+Poor water quality has led to fish kills in the past, which are typically the result of "first flush" events on holding coho.
+Chambers Creek, Lake Steilacoom, and Clover creek are the highest priority SMA fish habitat areas in the City.
+Although they are not SMA waters, Ponce de Leon, Flett, and Leach Creeks are critical steelhead habitat and are a priority as well, now that critical steelhead has been established.

 As noted in the Chambers-Clover Creek Watershed Action Plan and other sources, phosphorus and other pollutants from improperly functioning on-site sewage systems (OSS) is a concern in the watershed overall as well as in the immediate vicinity of American Lake and Waughop Lake.
+[Current study rejects previous sentence.]
 The City should set a time frame for the required conversion of remaining neighborhoods to sanitary sewer and explore additional means to accomplish this goal.
 In the mean time, the City should work with the TPCHD to identify problem OSS, work with property owners to educate them about the need to maintain their systems and support TPCHD to ensure the enforcement of existing regulations.